-Game of Thrones is over: The three scenes you’ll be arguing about Monday morning–and forever
+Game of Thrones is over: the three scenes you’ll be arguing about Monday morning–and forever

 The Electoral College

-OK, so we have a gathering in the Dragon Pits, and very quickly becomes obvious that this is the new ruling class of Westeros.
-You’ve got Sansa and Arya Stark, Yara Greyjoy, Edmund Tully, Robin Arryn and his trusty guard Lord Royce, Brienne of Tarth, Samwell Tarly, a Prince guy from Dorne, and a few other crusty lookin’ dudes we’ve never seen before but who clearly made good choices to ride out both the Battle of Winterfell and the burning of King’s Landing, and still end up at Survivor: Westeros‘s Tribal Council.
+Okay, so we have a gathering in the Dragon Pits, and very quickly becomes obvious that this is the new ruling class of Westeros.
+You’ve got Sansa and Arya Stark, Yara Greyjoy, Edmund Tully, Robin Arryn and his trusty guard Lord Royce, Brienne of Tarth, Samwell Tarly, a Prince guy from Dorne, and a few other crusty lookin’ dudes we’ve never seen before but who clearly made good choices to ride out both the Battle of Winterfell and the burning of King’s Landing, and still end up at Survivor: Westeros‘s tribal council.

 Here is where Tyrion Lannister dipped into his CMO pitch meeting talking points and started extolling the value of storytelling in rebuilding the brand ruling Westeros.
 Why not?
 Right about then, the brand value of the throne formerly known as Iron is at an all-time low.